fdac19/FinalProjectPitches/DiscordTextAnalyzer.md

 with would be to see what are the most sent messages and emotes per user.
 Then more advanced technics could be preformed with looking at overall text info for the server and interesting ways to visualize this.

-Team members: Anna-Maria Nau (NetID: anau), Christoph Metzner (NetID: cmetzner)
+Team members: Ethan Hicks (NetID: ehicks8), Anna-Maria Nau (NetID: anau), Christoph Metzner (NetID: cmetzner), Brandon Yen (NetID: byen)